 *See endnote 2.

 Dispatch departed for a Caribbean posting in 1808, a region where one was lucky to survive their first encounter with a tropical disease.
 There were only two notable engagements: the capture of the French privateer Dorade, which had just one gun and a crew of 20, and the recapture of a British merchantman.
 The pirate was small fry, but the merchantman was useful as the crew would have received some form of prize for their endeavours.
 Dispatch also sailed to Haiti, formerly a French possession that had witnessed a slave revolt lasting from the 1790s into the early 1800s.
-Unspeakable horrors had been perpetrated by both the French and the former slaves, primarily organised by Jean-Jacques Dessalines who succeeded the revolutionary leader Toussaint Louverture.
+Unspeakable horrors had been perpetrated by both the French and the former slaves led by Jean-Jacques Dessalines, the successor of revolutionary leader Toussaint Louverture.
 Dessalines was assassinated by his countrymen in October 1806 and was followed by Henri Christophe who ruled the north (the State of Haiti) and Alexandre Pétion who dominated the south (the Republic of Haiti).
 Lillicrap met both leaders, although further research needs to be undertaken to discover whether there was a specific objective in mind or whether it was just a fact-finding mission.

 *He probably met Christophe at his mountain eyrie, the imposing Citadelle Laferrière that still stands.

-Dispatch’s role in the final years of the Napoleonic wars were relatively non-descript as the French fleet was bottled up and staved of manpower by a desperate emperor who needed to keep feeding new recruits into his armies.
+Dispatch’s role in the final years of the Napoleonic wars were relatively non-descript as the French fleet was bottled up and starved of manpower by the desperate Emperor who preferred to keep feeding new recruits into his armies.
 William Drake had served almost the entire breadth of the war, first against Revolutionary France and then Napoleon’s regime – years of service that must have defined and shaped his attitudes to life.
 He was lucky to retain a place in the peacetime navy, being based on ships stationed in Plymouth and staffed by skeleton crews.
 That meant a permanent home life of sorts.
-He was made boatswain of HMS Implacable in 1817, a third-rate ship of the line and originally the French ship Duguay Trouin that had been captured at Trafalgar.
+He was made boatswain of Implacable in 1817, a third-rate ship of the line and originally the French ship Duguay Trouin that had been captured at Trafalgar.
 It was a good posting as the vessel was large and well known, and William would have taken great pride in coming aboard.
 Implacable was permanently moored in Plymouth and eventually became a training vessel as newer, more powerful ships came into service.*

 *In fact she survived until 1949, when a cash-strapped nation hauled the ship out to sea and blew it up the Channel.
 There were protests at this act of historical vandalism but to no avail.
 The stern and figure head were at least saved and are now on display at the National Maritime Museum in Greenwich.